DmitriiGrebeniuc/Gathr/docs/architecture.md

 ## 1. Overview

-Gathr is a mobile-first event management application built as a React single-page application with Supabase as the backend platform and Capacitor as the Android delivery layer.
+Gathr is a mobile-first event coordination application built as a React single-page application with Supabase as the backend platform and Capacitor as the Android delivery layer.

 The current architecture is optimized for MVP delivery speed while already supporting:
 - authenticated user flows
 - event lifecycle management
+- invitations
+- notification preferences
+- support requests
 - realtime updates
 - localized UI
 - Android packaging
+- early plan/limit enforcement

 ---